 “ the conditions animating the New Acropolis Museum revolve around natural light· –more than in any other type of museum. (…) The new exhibition spaces could be described as a museum of ambient natural light, concerned with the presentation of sculptural objects within it, whose display changes throughout the course of the day.”
 (Bernard Tschumi)

 The carefully planned adoption of daylighting has been a fundamental components in the design by Tschumi.

 Since the Acropolis museum is, at a large extent, a museum of sculptures, an appropriate lighting was required, also considering that many pieces could be viewed from all sides.

 The solution conceived by the architects was to provide a diffuse ambient lighting though an array of full-height glazed openings running along the entire perimeter of the galleries; the Parthenon Gallery is also enlightened by skylights.
 To avoid an excessive heating from the intense solar radiation, especially in summer, such openings were equipped with highly efficient insulating glass units.

 Top: The Hekatompedon.
 Bottom: Head of Alexander the Great © Acropolis Museum.
 Photos Nikos Daniilidis

 Additional programs and services

 The Acropolis museum organizes temporary exhibitions, guided tours and educational activities.
-At the museum, which is wheelchair-accessible, an Auditorium, a shop, a café and a restaurant, provided with a panoramic terrace overlooking the Acropolis, are available to the visitors.
+Along with exhibition spaces, the museum’s building , which is wheelchair-accessible, accommodates an Auditorium, a shop, a cafe and a restaurant with a panoramic terrace overlooking the Acropolis.